PuulFinance/puulfinance.github.io/_posts/2020-11-25-puul-token.md

 ### Governance

 PUUL tokens can be used to vote on the governance of the Puul protocol.
-For example, like what pools to support and the fees associated with those pools.
+Like what pools to support and the fees associated with those pools.

 Governance will eventually control all aspects of the Puul protocol.